kanisterio/kanister/docs/tutorial.rst

 =====================

-To start with Blueprint Development we need to be aware of some terms such as Actions, Phase, KanisterFunctions, Objects which has already been covered in this tutorial.
+To start with Blueprint Development we need to be aware of some terms such as Blueprints, Actions, Phase, KanisterFunctions, Objects which has already been covered in this tutorial.

 Define and add ``actions`` for the blueprint as per your application.
 Each action performs a set of tasks.
 For example, backup, restore, and delete.
+These action name can be cosmetic as well.

 ``actions`` in the blueprint consists of ``phases`` and each phase executes a :ref:`functions` which we specify through ``func`` field inside the phase.
 We can find the list of :ref:`existingfunctions` supported by Kanister here.
 Arguments to the functions can be provided through ``args`` field.

+We can also provide ``objects`` in a phase which is a map of references to the Kubernetes objects on which the action will be performed.
+To reference ``objects`` in the blueprint.

 Each phase can consume or create :ref:`artifacts`.
 Artifacts are generally used to reference backed-up data.
 For example, If there is